darbyjohnston/Osprey/README.md

 A RHI package is generated automatically as part of the project's build events.
 Add the package to the release page on GitHub.

+Bump the version number in the "Overview" section of this README.

 Bump the version number in Visual Studio:
 * Change the configuration to "Release"